Who am I?

 Why is it called 2040 Training?

 A friend suggested that the company should have been called Turner Information Training Services – an idea with an obvious flaw.
 Another possibility was to call it 3T (Tim Turner Training), but that seemed too close to what was at the time a well-known technology magazine (T3).
 Getting sued for trademark infringement didn’t seem like an illustrious beginning.
 And so the name 2040 was born on a walk up a hill at Wasdale Head in the Lake District.

 20 is the 20 working days that the FOI Act gives you to respond; 40 is the 40 days that the Data Protection Act gives you to respond to a subject access request.
 In this field, these are two crucial numbers.
 The 40 will be made redundant by the GDPR.
-Tim does not care about this.
-If you care about this, I envy you.
-The McDonald brothers sold their burger company after becoming successful but nobody complains about that.
-You don’t ask for a Big Kroc.
+I do not care about this.
+The McDonald brothers sold their burger company but nobody asks for a Big Kroc.
 2040 is evidence of my longevity, and I’m happy to have a old-fashioned name.

 Why use 2040 Training?